Soul And / Or Related Artists

 During his youth he had an accident with a slingshot and caught himself in the eye leaving him totally blind for two years.

-Consequently, Leon was sent to the Fitzgerald School For The Blind, which, incidentally, is the same school that Stevie Wonder was sent to.
+Consequently, Leon was sent to the Michigan School For The Blind, which, incidentally, is the same school that Stevie Wonder was sent to.

 Leon cites as his favourite vocalist, Nat King Cole.